 - My team (our devs) didn’t feel appreciated enough.

 - Our company (all of the people) only measured us by our output, not our process.

 You want to know the biggest problem of all?
 I wasn’t actually good at answering the question!

 Forecasting is hard.
 Sometimes we delivered right on time.
 Half of the time we missed our date.
 Sometimes we missed it by a lot.
-I had a good team, and we always had legitimate reasons.
+I had a good team, and we always had legitimate reasons for missing the mark.
 But the business didn’t understand the complexities of predicting delivery dates, and I always felt like I lost a tiny bit of credibility with them every time I had to push back a deadline.

 Our business and our engineering team didn’t share a common language, so important information was getting lost in translation.